ibm-cloud-docs/activity-tracker/service-connection.md

 ## Limitations using private endpoints
 {: #network_endpoints_limitations}

-The logging UI is not currently supported on the CSE network.
+The UI is not currently supported on the CSE network.